object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 .. proof:exercise::

-    Define a function `derivative` in :file:`polynomials.py` which takes a :class:`Polynomial` and returns a new :class:`Polynomial` which is its derivative.
-Also define a :meth:`dx` method on the :class:`Polynomial` class which returns the derivative of that :class:`Polynomial`.
+    Define a :meth:`dx` method on the :class:`Polynomial` class which returns a new :class:`Polynomial` which is the derivative of that :class:`Polynomial`.
+Also define a function `derivative` in :file:`polynomials.py` which takes a :class:`Polynomial` and returns  its derivative.
 Rather than duplicating code, you should implement the function by calling the method.

 .. proof:exercise::

-    Inside the exercise repository for this week, create a new :mod:`shape` package containing a :mod:`circle` module.
+    Inside the exercise repository, create a new :mod:`shape` package containing a :mod:`circle` module.

     1. Create a :class:`Circle` class